surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/module/how-to-write-a-powershell-script-module.md

 directory where it's stored must use the same name.
 For example, a script named `MyPsScript.psm1` is stored in a directory named `MyPsScript`.

-The module's directory needs to be in a path specified in `$env:PSModulePath`.
+The module's directory needs to be in a path specified in `$Env:PSModulePath`.
 The module's directory can contain any resources that are needed to run the script, and a module manifest file that describes to PowerShell how your module works.